-The Funds generally make distributions of any net investment income and any realized net capital gains at least annually.
+The Funds, except the Large Company Value Fund, generally make distributions of any net investment income and any realized net capital gains at least annually.
+The Large Company Value Fund generally makes distributions of any net investment income quarterly and any realized net capital gains at least annually.
 Please contact your institution for distribution options.
 Please note, distributions have the effect of reducing the NAV per share by the amount distributed.
 We offer the following distribution options.
 To change your current option for payment of distributions, please call Investor Services at 1-800-222-8222.